Antithrombin III deficiency

 Antithrombin III deficiency (abbreviated ATIII deficiency) is a deficiency of antithrombin III.
 This deficiency may be inherited or acquired.
 It is a rare hereditary disorder that generally comes to light when a patient suffers recurrent venous thrombosis and pulmonary embolism, and repetitive intrauterine fetal death (IUFD).
 Hereditary antithrombin deficiency results in a state of increased coagulation which may lead to venous thrombosis.
 Inheritance is usually autosomal dominant, though a few recessive cases have been noted.
 The disorder was first described by Egeberg in 1965.
 The causes of acquired antithrombin deficiency are easier to find than the hereditary deficiency.

 The prevalence of antithrombin deficiency is estimated at ~0.02 to 0.2% of the general population, and 1-5% of patients with venous thromboembolism.
 There is an elevated risk of thrombosis, whereby 50% patients with AT deficiency were found to have venous thromboembolism by age 50.

-Cause
+Presentation

 Diagnosis

 A clinical suspicion for antithrombin deficiency can be made in patients with: 1. recurrent venous thromboembolic disease, 2. childhood thrombosis, 3. thrombosis in pregnancy.
 Testing for antithrombin activity can confirm deficiency if the levels are less than 70%.
 Deficiency can result from genetic predisposition or from acquired causes such as: acute thrombosis, disseminated intravascular coagulopathy, liver disease, nephrotic syndrome, asparaginase deficiency, oral contraception/estrogens.
 Genetic testing for abnormalities of the SERPINC1 gene can be done to evaluate further.